gma/2025.pyconuk.org/src/venue.md

 {% assign links = site.data.links.html.long %}

 This year's conference is being held at {{ links.contactmcr }} in Manchester.

-Our venue is on the south side of the city, close to Manchester University, with good [public transport links](https://contactmcr.com/visit/getting-here) close by.
+It's on the south side of the city, close to Manchester University, with good [public transport links](https://contactmcr.com/visit/getting-here) close by.

+### Access

 The site has accessible toilets, baby changing facilities, a lift to all floors, and great coffee.

-Parking isn't generally available, but parking for disabled visitors can be arranged in advance (see below).
+Parking isn't generally available, but parking for disabled visitors can be arranged in advance.
+If this is something you need, please [contact us](https://2025.pyconuk.org/contact/).

-### Disabled parking

-We can provide parking at the venue for attendees with access needs.
-If this is something you need, please [contact us](https://2025.pyconuk.org/contact/)

 ## Accommodation